Is your iPhone charging port dirty? Learn how to clean iPhone charging port in this guide.

 To clean your iPhone’s charging port, use a toothpick to dislodge any dirt in it.
 You can also use a can of compressed air to blow out dust or dirt inside your charging port.
 If you want detailed instructions, then check this guide on how to clean iPhone charging port.
 We have included everything you need to know from materials needed to precautions.

 Ports are tiny cutouts that are prone to getting dirty and it’s not surprising given our iPhones are constantly inside pockets and bags that already have lint and tiny dust particles.

 I didn’t realize that my iPhone’s Lightning port was dirty one fine day but over the course of a few weeks.
 My iPhone’s charging performance started to drop and sometimes when transferring files from my Mac, it would just disconnect out of the blue.
 Finally, it completely stopped charging or connecting to my Mac.

 At first, I thought that my charging cable was faulty, and replaced it, but the issue persisted.
 That’s when I looked into my iPhone’s charging port to find it half-filled with lint and dirt.
 The dirt was not allowing my iPhone to properly connect with the cable, leading to charging and connection issues.

 So, I cleaned all the gunk out of my Lightning port, and voila all my issues were solved.
-If you are someone who is facing similar issues with your iPhone then and find that your iPhone charging port is dirty, then read on to know how to clean iPhone charging port safely and effectively.
+If you are someone who is facing similar issues with your iPhone and find that your iPhone charging port is dirty, then read on to know how to clean your iPhone charging port safely and effectively.

 Before you learn how to clean iPhone charging port, you need to gather all the necessary cleaning accessories and materials.
 You may think that a can of compressed air might be enough to get all the dirt out of your iPhone, but it’s not the case, especially when you have years of dust built up.